Anti-metaphysics

 Slavoj Žižek's metaphysics are, to a certain extent an anti-metaphysics, because he believes it is absurd to theorize the All, because something will always remain untheorized.
 This can be explained in Lacanian terms, in terms of the relationship between the Symbolic and the Real.
 For Žižek, we can view a person in several ways, but these ways are mutually exclusive.
 For example, we can see a person as either an ethical being with free will or a determined biological creature but not both.
 These are the Symbolic interpretations of the Real, ways of using language to understand that which is non-All, that which cannot be totally understood by description.
 For Žižek, however, the Real is not a thing which is understood in different ways depending on how you decide to look at it (person as ethical being versus person as biological being); the Real is instead the movement from one vantage point to another - the "parallax view". Žižek sidesteps relativism by claiming that there is a diagonal ontological cut across apparently incommeasurable discourses, which points to their intersubjectivity.
 This means that although there are multiple Symbolic interpretations of the Real, they are not all relatively "true." Žižek identifies two instances of the Real; the abject Real, which cannot be symbolized, and the symbolic Real (see On Belief), a set of signifiers that can never be properly integrated into the horizon of sense of a subject.
 The truth is revealed in the process of transiting the contradictions; or the real is a "minimal difference", the gap between the infinite judgement of a reductionist materialism and experience as lived.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anti-metaphysics" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anti-metaphysics" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools